Random coalescing geodesics in first-passage percolation: Properties of random coalescing geodesics

-Due to convexity we have that $\arc(G)$ has width at most $\pi/2$.
+Due to convexity and symmetry we have that $\arc(\rho_G)$ has width at most $\pi/2$.
 It may thus contain $i\pi/4$ for at most three values of $i$.
-It follows that any random coalescing geodesic $G$ eventually moves into one of the eight half-planes $H_i$.
+Consequently $\arc(\rho_G)$ is contained in the interior of some $H_i$, and it follows that any random coalescing geodesic $G$ eventually moves into one of the eight half-planes $H_i$.

-Our next proposition says, in particular, that for any two distinct random coalescing geodesics $G$ and $G'$ we have that $\arc(G)$ and $\arc(G')$ share at most one point.
+Our next proposition says, in particular, that for any two distinct random coalescing geodesics $G$ and $G'$ we have that $\arc(\rho_G)$ and $\arc(\rho_{G'})$ share at most one point.